nanacrvski/site/README.md

 <p>

-Seeking opportunities to develop my skills, combine education and technology, and contribute to projects focused on learning, innovation, and social development.
+To develop my academic and professional skills, combining education and technology to create innovative solutions that contribute to learning and social development.

 </p>

 </section>